Lightning Type UI Configuration

 The channel identifies the Salesforce application that displays your custom Lightning type.
 A channel subfolder stores the Saleforce app’s configuration files.

-This table lists the supported configuration files for each channel.
+This table lists the supported configuration files and override capabilities for each channel.

 If enhancedWebChat isn’t configured, it uses the configuration defined in lightningDesktopGenAi.